hyperledger-archives/sawtooth-core/docs/source/txn_family_tutorial.rst

 In sawtooth_xo/txn_family.py, we now have a register function which logs an error - it doesn't register anything quite yet.

-Inside the vagrant environment, in the same terminal window you used to run the special script *env.sh* above, start a txnvalidator as follows, and after a few seconds, kill it by pressing CTRL-C:
+Inside the vagrant environment, in the same terminal window you used to source the special script *env.sh* above, start a txnvalidator as follows, and after a few seconds, kill it by pressing CTRL-C: